zefhub/zef-docs/docs/multiple-interlinked-csvs.md

 If you're using MacOS, make sure you use Python 3.9 (as of March 2022, Python 3.10 does not play nicely with ImGui).

 In this example, we'll use the Northwind dataset.
-We've made the zipped CSV files available [northwind.zip](sql-import-files/northwind.zip).
+We've made the zipped CSV files available TODO: link northwind.zip

 Also check out our blog post on [SQL imports](https://zef.zefhub.io/blog/sql-import).